brikcss/merge/README.md

 ## Usage

-Pass list of objects directly to the merge function:
+Pass list of objects (or arrays) directly to the merge function:

 ```js
 merge(objects...)
 ```

-or pass an array of objects with options:
+or pass an array of objects (or arrays) with options:

 ```js
 merge([objects...], options)